therebelweb-org/therebelweb-org/content/posts/getting-started/index.md

 a fancy, color-highlighted fashion to aid in legibility.
 The colors of code shown on these pages may not be the same as what you see in your own editor.
 That's OK!

+## How to make a website

+To put a website online, you need the following things:

+1. The website's files themselves, the "source code" and media like images and so forth that are displayed there.

+2. A web server that "hosts" those files and serves them to visitors.

+3. A domain name by which your site can be reached.

+And that's it!
+Once you have those three things, you have your own website.

+The Rebel Web is here to guide you through the process of assembling these three things and putting your first website online.
+No matter where you are on your journey, The Rebel Web is here to help.